'Rock On' Actor Purab Kohli Blessed With Baby Boy, Reveals His Name With This Adorable Post!

 Purab and Lucy got married on February 15 in a private ceremony with friends and family at a plush boutique bungalow in Goa.
 The venue was a vintage one, a refurbished Portuguese bungalow built in the year 1804.

-The couple also have a daughter named Inaya who was born before their wedding.
+The couple also has a daughter named Inaya who was born before their wedding.
 Speaking about it, Purab had earlier said in an interview, "When Inaya was conceived, we were not married and it didn't matter to me.
 When Lucy called me and said, 'Hey we are having a baby,' I said, 'Wow.
 Let's do it.'

 There was pressure to get married.
 My mother was the most concerned and my family did say you guys have to get married quickly when she was pregnant.
 But I was adamant about not doing it because I never wanted my baby to feel that we got into a relationship because she was coming."